 How it works

-- IP address: only allow requests that originated from specific IP address or IP subnet.
+- IP address: Allow only requests that originated from specific IP address or IP subnet.

-- Expiration time: assign a date and time period to ensure that a link only remains valid for a limited time period.
+- Expiration time: Assign a date and time period to ensure that a link remains valid only for a limited time period.

 Token validation logic on CDN endpoint